gaycodegal/craiyon-low-vram-easy/README.md

 will attempt to use both of them, which may cause issues if one of them is very bad.

 WARNING: You may only be able to have basic programs like a text editor and terminal open at the same time as you run this script.
-I don't know if it can handle having a browser open at the same time on a low end device.
+I've had it crash if firefox was open at the same time, so don't do that.
 I have 16GB RAM and a 1060 mobile GPU and it was taxing most of my GPU, many of my computer cores, and 12GB resting RAM.

 ## Usage
 ### Memory Issues